vgmello/momentum-sample/README.md

-# Billing Service
+# Billing Solution

-The Billing Service manages cashiers, invoices, and payment processing within the broader Operations platform.
+The Billing Service manages cashiers, invoices, and payment processing within the broader platform.
 It provides both REST and gRPC APIs for managing billing operations and integrates with other services through event-driven messaging.

 ## TL;DR

-This codebase is designed as an app template that mirrors real-world billing department operations*, making it intuitive for junior engineers and non-technical product people to understand - each folder under Billing represents a sub-department with its main activities and processes, categorized as commands or queries.
+This codebase is designed as an app template that mirrors real-world billing department operations\*, making it intuitive for junior engineers and non-technical product people to understand - each folder under Billing represents a sub-department with its main activities and processes, categorized as commands or queries.
 The design focuses on minimal ceremony code, avoiding almost all common tech abstractions, treats infrastructure like office utilities, uses digital representations of what would be "paper" records that can't change themselves but can be modified by external actors, Front office/desk operations are exposed as public sync APIs, and back office operations are supported by async event handlers.
 The aim was for it to be extremely simple to use and very developer-friendly, however, as a positive, unexpected side effect, the simplicity and real-world mirroring approach also make the codebase naturally LLM-friendly, modern models can easily understand code that follows familiar real-world patterns.

 ## Code Structure and Design Philosophy